awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 + From the list, choose the number of Availability Zones to configure subnets for in each VPC\.
 The default and recommended number is 3\.
 + Choose **Save**\.

+ You can set up these configuration options to create new accounts that don't include a VPC\.
+See the [walkthrough](https://docs.aws.amazon.com/controltower/latest/userguide/configure-without-vpc.html)\.

 ### Unmanaging a Member Account<a name="unmanage-account"></a>

 If you created an account in Account Factory that you no longer want to be managed by AWS Control Tower in a landing zone, you can unmanage the account\.
 This can be done in the AWS Service Catalog console by an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.
 For more information on AWS SSO users or groups, see [Managing Users and Access Through AWS Single Sign\-On](sso.md)\.
 The following procedure describes how to unmanage a member account\.